What Conditions Qualify You for Disability Benefits (SSDI) in Pennsylvania?

 Furthermore, our lawyers will work with your doctor to correctly categorize your disability or injury.
 Properly defining and providing evidence for your condition is a vital component in securing benefit payments.

-It is essential to continue regular treatments if your physician prescribed them.
+It is essential to continue regular treatments if your physician prescribes them.
 Because the benefits are directly related to the severity and duration of your condition, any failure to mitigate your injury or disability could be grounds to deny your claim.

 Another reason for denials is that a new application was submitted after a previous denial.
 The SSA will typically deny an additional claim that is filed immediately after an application is rejected.
 There is an appeal process in place to handle denied claims.
 This process is also complicated.
 At Young, Marr, & Associates, our seasoned lawyers are well-versed in the process and will help you prepare your appeal.

-Sometimes applications are rejected due to lack of cooperation, including purposefully missing medical examinations or not providing requested documents.
+Sometimes, applications are rejected due to a lack of cooperation, including purposefully missing medical examinations or not providing requested documents.
 At Young, Marr & Associates, we have assisted many individuals with the claims process and fully understand the requirements and nuances of the system.
 We partner with our clients to provide the experience and knowledge necessary to help them fulfill their obligations during the process.

 As stated above, the Social Security Administration denies many initial benefits applications.
 Luckily, our knowledgeable Social Security attorneys understand the appellate process.
 Whether you have amended your initial application or are providing new evidence, the attorneys and staff at Young, Marr & Associates are ready to assist you.